Trace Densities and Algebraic Index Theorems for Sheaves of Formal Cherednik Algebras: Introduction

 \section{Introduction}

-In \cite{Eti04} Pavel Etingof introduced a global version of the rational Cherednik algebra attached to an algebraic or analytic variety $X$ with a faithful action by a finite group $G$.
-He showed that the formal version of that sheaf, $\mc{H}_{1, \lau{\hbar}, X, G}$, is a formal deformation of the sheaf of skew group algebras $\mc{D}_X\rtimes G$, where $\mc{D}_X$ is the sheaf of differential operators on $X$, in direction of the $g$-fixed point hypersurfaces in $X$.
-Since the introduction of these sheaves of algebras over a decade and a half ago, very little advances have been made into their representation theory.
-One still open problem of particular interest is the derivation of homological invariants under deformations as well as homological "detectors" which distinguish between trivial and nontrivial formal deformations of $\mc{D}_X\rtimes G$.
-In the current paper we begin filling that gap by computing the hypercohomology and Euler characteristics of the Hochschild chain complex of $\mc{H}_{1, \lau{\hbar}, X, G}$, by showing their deformation invariance, and by proving an algebraic index theorem which serves as a detector of the type of formal deformation.
+In \cite{Eti04}, Pavel Etingof introduced a global version of the rational Cherednik algebra.
+Concretely, he attached to every algebraic and analytic variety $X$ with a faithful action of a finite group $G$ with $k$ conjugacy classes of complex reflections a sheaf of Cherednik algebras $\mc{H}_{1, c, X, G}$.
+He showed that the formal version of that sheaf, $\mc{H}_{1, \hbar, X, G}$, is a formal deformation of the sheaf of skew group algebras $\mc{H}_{1, 0, X, G}=\mc{D}_X\rtimes G$ in the $G$-equivariant topology on $X$, where $\mc{D}_X$ is the sheaf of differential operators on $X$.
+Since the introduction of these sheaves of algebras over a decade and a half ago very little advances have been made into their representation theory.
+One still open problem of particular interest is the derivation of homological invariants under deformations as well as homological "detectors" in the sense of Section $1$ in \cite{RT12} which distinguish between trivial and nontrivial formal deformations of $\mc{D}_X\rtimes G$.
+In the current paper, we begin filling that gap by showing that the hypercohomology does not distinguish between trivial and nontrivial formal deformations of $\mc{D}_X\rtimes G$ and finally, by proving an algebraic index theorem which serves as a detector of the type of formal deformation of $\mc{D}_X\rtimes G$.